kensukenk/kensukenk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first year Ph.D. student at the Carnegie Mellon University Robotics Institute where I am advised by Prof. [Andrea Bajcsy](https://www.cs.cmu.edu/~abajcsy/).
+I am a Ph.D. student at the Carnegie Mellon University Robotics Institute where I am advised by Prof. [Andrea Bajcsy](https://www.cs.cmu.edu/~abajcsy/).
 My research focuses on safety for human-robot interaction.
 In particular, I'm interested maintaining rigorous guarantees drawn from control theory while reducing overconservativness by allowing robots to learn at runtime.
 I am fortunate to be supported by the NSF Graduate Research Fellowship.

 Previously, I graduated from Princeton University where I was advised by [Jaime Fernández Fisac](https://ece.princeton.edu/people/jaime-fernandez-fisac) and [Naomi Ehrich Leonard](https://mae.princeton.edu/people/faculty/leonard).
-I've also had the pleasure of collaborating with [Somil Bansal](https://smlbansal.github.io/) at the University of Southern California.
+I've also had the pleasure of collaborating with [Somil Bansal](https://smlbansal.github.io/).